shawnMthompson/web-portfolio/README.md

 # README
 This repository contains the source code for my web portfolio.

+# Known Issue(s):
+* Typeout Animation works inconsistently across varying devices of different screen sizes and ratios.
+I will re-do it so that it is inherently more responsive.

 # Features:
 * Navigation bar for easy navigation between sections.
 * Created a dynamic typing animation effect via JavaScript to simulate the typing of text